amirlb/drore/README.md

-# DroRE - A better regular expression library for Python
+# DroRE: A better regular expression library for Python

 This library is largely compatible with the Python built-in `re` module, but with some improvements.